List of largest plants: "Individual" plants

 By a stricter definition of individuality, and using contending measures of size, Ficus benghalensis, the giant banyan trees of India are the largest trees in the world.
 In these trees, a network of interconnected stems and branches has grown entirely by vegetative, "branching" propagation.
 One individual, Thimmamma Marrimanu, in Andhra Pradesh, covers 19,107 square metres, making it the largest single tree by two-dimensional canopy coverage area.
 This tree is also the world's largest known tree by a related measure, perimeter length, with a distance of 846 metres required to walk around the edge of the canopy.
 Thimmama Marrimanu is likely also the world's largest tree by three-dimensional canopy volume.

 The tallest flowering plant species known is Eucalyptus regnans, of which a living specimen has been measured at 100.5 m in Southern Tasmania.
 The longest vine to be accurately measured is "Rattan Manau" (Calamus manan) of the palm family (historically Palmae, but now often Arecaceae) and native to the Malay Peninsula, Sumatra and Java.
 One unbranched stem at Buitenzorg (now Bogor) Botanic Garden, Java was carefully measured to a length of 240 m.

 Of herbaceous plants, plants without persistent woody growth above ground, Musa ingens is the largest.
-It can reach about 15 meters tall with a pseudostem diameter of around a meter.
+It can reach about 15 m tall with a pseudostem diameter of around a meter.
 It also holds the record for the longest petioles or leaf stalks of any plant.

 Bamboos are a subfamily (Bambusoideae) of flowering perennial plants in the grass family Poaceae, comprising three tribes: Arundinarieae, Bambuseae, and Olyreae.
 Dendrocalamus is a tropical genus of giant clumping bamboo found throughout Southeast Asia.
 It includes Dendrocalamus giganteus, which can reach heights up to 30 m.

 Other records among flowering plants include, the title of largest flower, which belongs to the species Rafflesia arnoldii.
 One of these flowers can reach a diameter of 1 m and weigh up to 11 kg.
 The largest unbranched inflorescence, resembling (but not qualifying as) a giant flower, belongs to the titan arum (Amorphophallus titanum), reaching almost 3 m in height.
 The absolute largest inflorescence, at up to 8 m long, is borne by the talipot palm (Corypha umbraculifera) of India.
-The largest leaves belong to either Gunnera manicata, Raphia regalis, Manicaria saccifera, Marojejya darianii, Johannesteijsmannia altifrons, or Victoria amazonica, depending on criteria.
+The largest leaves belong to either Gunnera manicata, Raphia regalis, Manicaria saccifera, Marojejya darianii, Johannesteijsmannia altifrons, or Victoria boliviana, depending on criteria.